 What is WebP?
 It’s an image file type that has the potential to speed up your website, even more so than by using compressed PNGs or JPEGs.
 WebP comes in both lossy and lossless varieties and produces smaller file sizes at a comparable quality.

-Though its popularity is growing, WebP isn’t yet supported on all browsers.
-However, it can still be worth using this image format on your site, especially if you upload a lot of images.
+WebP is worth using as an image format on your site, especially if you upload a lot of images.
 As a WordPress user, you have several options for setting up WebP support – one of the best being Optimole.